return to homepage

 by Miles Mathis

 Millikan never identified the cause of the error, and no one else has done so since then.
 The oil drop experiment was soon replaced by other experiments, and the question of Millikan's failure has not been a topic for many decades.
-Currently, the number is derived from the Josephson effect or the Hall effect, and neither effect is analogous in any way to Millikan's experiment.
+Currently, the number is estimated from the Josephson effect or the Hall effect, and neither effect is analogous in any way to Millikan's experiment.
+And the actual number we use comes from no experiment.
+It comes from CODATA equations.

 My recent studies have allowed me to solve this longstanding mystery.
 The crucial factor is that the oil drop experiment was performed vertically, in line with gravity.
 In fact, Millikan arrayed his electrical force to balance the gravitational force.
 The reason this explains the error is that I have shown that what has been called gravity up to this time is actually a compound force.
 Newton's gravitational field is, in fact, a vector addition of two fields: the gravity field of the Earth and the charge field of the Earth.
 The charge field has been hidden up to this time in the compound field.

-This means that the modern experiments are even more wrong than Millikan.
+Now let us look at some of the newer methods of measuring e.
 The methods using the Faraday constant and Avogadro constant are shot with through with errors, and even Wikipedia admits1 that in practice the electron charge is not computed from the constants, but the reverse.
 The method called "shot noise" is admitted to be more imprecise than the oil drop method,1 so we need not deal with it here.
 With the Josephson effect we are looking at voltage oscillations in superconductors.
 As we saw with my analysis of the Podkletnov effect, superconductors increase the effect of the charge field of the Earth.
 If you freeze a portion of the atmosphere, the charge field must pass through it more easily, since it has less resistance.
 This increases the force of the field, and adds to the margin of error in the experiment due to charge.
 With the Hall effect, we have a quantum effect of electrons at low temperatures in strong magnetic fields.
 Again, a magnetic field at a low temperature creates a superconducting effect which increases the error of the experiment.
-As in so many other ways, we are not getting nearer the truth, we are diverging from it.

 1http://en.wikipedia.org/wiki/Elementary_charge